-This unique, historical and museum quality set of gold Coronation Die Trial Strikes were just authenticated and certified by PCGS.
-It is amazing that after 500 years, this set of gold Die Trials remained together, intact and preserved in gem mint state condition.
+This historical museum quality set of gold Coronation Die Trial Strikes was just authenticated and certified by PCGS and is one of only two known.
+It is amazing that after 400 years, these gold Die Trials remained together, intact and preserved in gem mint state condition.
 They are 5 or 10 Ducat size in diameter.

 The Matthias II Obverse Trial Strike is the plate coin in Forschner, listed as #34.1 gold, with a diameter of 37 mm.
 The other Die Trial of his wife Anna, is also the plate coin in Forschner, listed as #34.3 gold, with a diameter of 36 mm.
 The Forschner numismatic reference book on medals is referenced by both PCGS and NGC for attribution and listing the Forschner # on the inserts.